 Sound and audio playback issues on Macs are fairly common.
-You may encounter audio bugs after updating your operating system when you install a new audio device or even when you switch between applications.
-Fortunately, most of these problems have solutions that are as simple as pressing the un-mute button or adjusting your sound settings.
-Here are a few quick fixes that can help you get your audio working again.
+You may encounter audio bugs after updating your operating system, installing a new audio device, or even when you switch between applications.
+Fortunately, most of these problems have solutions that are as simple as pressing and un-pressing the mute button or adjusting your sound settings.
+Here are a few quick fixes for times when the sound is not working on a Mac.

 Check Your Volume and Hardware

 First, make sure you haven’t just muted your system.
 It may seem pedantic, but you can potentially save yourself from hours of audio troubleshooting by identifying this early.
 Tap the mute/unmute button and then increase your volume before testing the audio again.
 If you’ve plugged in headphones or external speakers, this is also a good time to check whether they’ve blown out.

 One of the fastest ways to check for audio issues is to ensure there isn’t an issue in an individual app.
 For example, make sure your browser tab is not muted.
 This can be true in Safari, Chrome, Edge, Firefox, etc. Checking out the sound control in these apps is a great place to start to make sure any audio issue isn’t something that is more likely hardware-related.
 As audio plays in individual tabs, browsers often have indicators next to the website name on the tab that can be muted or unmuted.
 Double-check to make sure those are not muted or whether you are playing a YouTube clip, making sure that clip isn’t muted as well.

 If you can’t hear anything after plugging in your headphones or connecting your computer to an external audio device, chances are you’ve uncovered one of the Mac’s most common audio bugs.
 While the exact reason isn’t clear, sometimes Macs select the wrong output audio device when you install or plug in a new one.